kikinikitos-ai/Ecommerce-sql-project/README.md.txt

 # E-commerce Sales Analysis (SQL Project)

 ## Overview
-This project analyzes e-commerce data using SQL.
+This is an end-to-end data analysis project covering data extraction, transformation, and visualization using SQL and Power BI.

 The goal is to understand:
 - revenue